-With travel restrictions varying across each state in Australia and uncertainty around international borders reopening, now is the time to start planning a local adventure for your students, if travelling within your own state permits.
+With travel restrictions beginning to ease across each state in Australia and uncertainty around international borders reopening, now is the time to start planning a local adventure for your students.

 SILO ART TOURS